Benefits & Leave 11 min

 to clipboard

-Highly skilled employees enjoy an increasing range of opportunities for remote work around the world.
-Offering competitive benefits is paramount for employers seeking to attract and retain top-quality overseas talent.
+Highly skilled employees have an increasing range of opportunities for remote work around the world.
+So, offering competitive benefits is paramount for employers seeking to attract and retain top-quality overseas talent.

 For those without in-depth experience hiring and paying remote workers overseas, it can be extremely challenging to keep track of all pieces of the statutory and supplementary benefits puzzle.
-This is especially true in Italy, where regulations governing employment are unusually complex.
+Hiring in Italy, with its unique employment regulations, adds an extra layer of complexity.

 • It’s mandatory for all companies working with in-country employees to own their own Italian-based legal entities to manage payrolls, employee benefits, taxes, and regulatory compliance.